Anime-influenced animation: France

 The French-American international co-production W.I.T.C.H., a magical girl series, has been noted as having an anime-influenced visual style.
 First season director Marc Gordon-Bates cited anime such as Neon Genesis Evangelion as design inspiration.
 The animated series is based on Italian comics of the same name themselves drawn in line with manga conventions, as opposed to the more rounded style traditionally used by publisher and co-producer Disney.
 Co-executive producer Olivier Dumont noted that the high-quality animation was intended to be true to the detailed artwork of the comics series.

 The producers of the French anime Code Lyoko, one of the most successful works of European anime, explicitly stated in their introductory document that they were: "Influenced by the poetry and the visual impact of Japanese animation, the series proposes a graphic universe that's particularly original and strong."

-The French-Canadian-American Fantastic Four: World's Greatest Heroes series was heavily stylized by Japanese anime; however, the series was never produced in Japan.
+The French-Canadian-American Fantastic Four: World's Greatest Heroes series was heavily stylized to look very similar to Japanese anime; however, the series was never produced in Japan.
 Instead, it was co-produced by American company Marvel Entertainment and French company MoonScoop Group, with the participation of M6 and Cartoon Network Europe and is distributed by Taffy Entertainment.

 The animation and style in Miraculous: Tales of Ladybug & Cat Noir is practically influenced by various Magical girl anime.
 Toei Animation does some of the modeling for the series, and was originally going to be in an anime-esque art-style.
 Thomas Astruc, the creator of the show, stated that the production team switched to CGI instead because Ladybug's spots were hard to animate around that time.